ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 ### `TimeSeriesSegment` object

-When indexing time series entries, they are accessed through a subdivision of the time series called a _segment_.
-In general the LINQ syntax looks somethintg like this:
+Time series entries are indexes through the [segment](../../document-extensions/timeseries/design#segmentation) they are stored in, using LINQ syntax that resembles this one:

 {CODE-BLOCK: sql}
 from segment in timeseries
 from entry in segment
 {CODE-BLOCK/}

-Segments are useful because they can be referenced within time series indexes to access the entries in the segment, as well as some aggregated values that summarize the data in the segment:
+Segment properties include the entries data, and the aggregated values that RavenDB automatically updates and keeps in the segment's header:

 | Property | Type | Description |
 | - | - | - |